convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Variables
-Variables allow you to store state information about a conversation in named variables and can be defined directly in Convo-lang or injected from external sources.
+Variables allow you to store state information about a conversation in named variables and can be defined directly in Convo-Lang or injected from external sources.
 Using variables allows you to create prompt template and avoid purely relying on the memory of an LLM to keep track of important information.
 Variables must always start with a lowercase letter.

 ### Variable Types
-Convo-lang defines a set of built-in primitive types, strings, arrays, enums and custom data structures.
+Convo-Lang defines a set of built-in primitive types, strings, arrays, enums and custom data structures.
 Strings are enclosed in pairs of single or double quotes.
 Variables are dynamically typed so they can be assigned to any variable type at any time.